 SECTION 2.
 The Advisory Group

-Each region will have its own advisory group.
-It is comprised of experts and professionals, respected members of the community, and one representative of each affiliated member.
-Experts and professionals and respected members of the community are selected by the regional board of directors by majority vote.
+The advisory group of the ICC is formed by experts and professionals, respected members of the community, and one representative of each affiliated member.
+Experts and professionals and respected members of the community are selected by the board of directors by majority vote.
 The members of the advisory group can attend the board meetings but cannot vote.
-The regional board of directors may consult the advisory group.
+The board of directors may consult the advisory group.

 ARTICLE 4.
 BOARD OF DIRECTORS